raw-lab/mercat2/README.md

   - if the -fgs option is used, a 'fgs' folder is created with the amino acid .faa file

 ![GitHub Logo](https://github.com/raw-lab/mercat2/raw/master/doc/PCA.png)

+## Diversity estimation

+Alpha diversity metrics provided by MerCat2 are experimental.
+We are currently working on the robustness of these measures.

 ## Notes on memory usage and speed